piperhaywood/commonplace-wp-theme/README.md

 The shortcode `[notebooklist]` displays a chronological list of posts.

+## Utility classes

+See the `/css/_utility.scss` styles for utility classes.
+The classes that can be useful for content editing are described below.

+`.hidden` sets the element to `display: none;`.
+Do NOT use that class if it is an important UI element like a form label; instead, use the `.visuallyhidden` class for accessibility.

+`.screenshot` will give an element a bit of a box shadow, similar to what a window looks like on a Mac.
+It can be useful for displaying screenshots.

+`.pixels` should be used on pixel art images to render with crisp edges.

+`.thumbs` should be used on wrapper elements that contain a series of thumb-like images.
+If you add the class `.thumbs--with-border` to this wrapper, the images will be given a solid grey border.

+`.mocking` can be used for sarcastic or mocking text, the sort of thing might NoRMaLy wRItE LIkE tHiS if you didn’t have this class.

+## Plugins & Extras

+This theme is designed to work well with the [Related Posts By Taxonomy](https://en-gb.wordpress.org/plugins/related-posts-by-taxonomy/).
+If activated, related posts will be displayed using the same styles as the `[notebooklist]` shortcode.

+This theme uses [Prism](https://prismjs.com/) for syntax highlighting.

 ## Development

 To set this repo up, install WordPress in a separate directory using this [multi-environment `wp-config.php` gist](https://gist.github.com/piperhaywood/2a7217964335e22574784153eab1d38b) if useful, then symlink the theme folder `/notebook-ph` within this repo in to your WP site’s `/wp-content/themes` directory.
 You can do this with multiple WordPress installations, which can be useful for testing styles against different content.
 I use this with one WordPress installation that reflects [piperhaywood.com](https://piperhaywood.com) and another that uses WordPress’s theme testing database.

 Once you have the WordPress installation set up and the theme symlinked, run `npm i` from the root of this repo to install dependencies.
 Run `gulp` to build the theme or `gulp dev` for development.
 The command `gulp dev` will compile the files and then use BrowserSync for live reloading.
 To set a BrowserSync proxy other than the default `localhost:8888`, run `gulp dev --proxy custom-proxy` (replace `custom-proxy`).

+## Technical notes

+The build borrows significantly from my Notebook theme.
+I’ve opted to be pretty opinionated with the base styles, and then individual components like the menu in the header or the archive list are given classes and styled separately.
+The classes are a little wild currently, an amalgamation of a few different styles.
+I’m hoping to streamline them soon.
+WordPress-specific styles are confined to the `wp` namespaced CSS files.
+These styles cover the craziness that Gutenberg and the classic editor can spit out.
+I’m 100% sure I haven’t caught every eventuality that can arise, so that’s an ongoing task.